github/docs/content/copilot/using-github-copilot/getting-started-with-github-copilot.md

    - On macOS, press <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>A</kbd>, then click **Open GitHub Copilot**, or press <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>\\</kbd> to open the new tab immediately.
    - On Windows or Linux, press <kbd>Ctrl</kbd>+<kbd>Enter</kbd>, then click **Open GitHub Copilot**.

-1. To accept a suggestion, above the suggestion, click **Accept Solution**.
+1. To accept a suggestion, below the suggestion, click **Accept suggestion NUMBER**.
 To reject all suggestions, close the tab.

 ## Generating code suggestions from comments